MihaiChirculete/WorldGuard/README.md

 # Features
 - Easily define regions in your world.
-- Add custom flags on defined regions that allow/restrict certain actions and events.
+- Set custom flags on defined regions that allow/restrict certain actions and events.
 - Delete/Modify already defined regions.
 - Give special permissions to your players to bypass certain flags.
 (Usefull for mods, admins, vips, etc.)